 Strain the custard through a fine sieve into a clean bowl and leave to cool, stirring occasionally so that a skin doesn’t form.

 When the custard is cool, flavour with vanilla paste or extract to taste.
-It is important to over-flavour as the ice cream will lose flavour once frozen.

 Pour the ice cream into the chilled container and place in the freezer.